Rrh1999/ToDo/README.md

 - Projects can be closed when no open tasks reference them; closed projects are hidden from task forms.
 - Project list displays whether open tasks are allocated and only offers the close button when none are open.
 - Toast notifications appear when projects or tasks are added or modified.
+- Data is persisted in MongoDB via the connection string specified in `MONGO_URI`.